Ada-Developers-Academy/core-unit-2/intro-to-sql/updating-records.md

 ## Without `WHERE`, All Are Updated

-If you omit the WHERE clause, ALL records will be updated!
+If we omit the WHERE clause, ALL records will be updated!

 ### !end-callout